jkaczmarski/propara/README.md

 ## Compatibility

 Currently, this script is optimized for plasmids pET28 and pET29.
 For other plasmid constructs, modifications to the script may be required to ensure compatibility.

+---

+# Tips for Interpreting Protein Sequence Analysis Results

+## Hydrophobicity Score

+- **What It Is**: The hydrophobicity score, or GRAVY score, indicates the overall hydrophobic or hydrophilic nature of the protein.
+It is calculated as the average of the hydrophobicity values for each amino acid in the sequence.

+- **How to Interpret**:
+  - **Positive Scores**: Suggest the protein is hydrophobic, which may indicate membrane association or poor solubility in aqueous environments.
+  - **Negative Scores**: Suggest the protein is hydrophilic and likely to be soluble in water, which is typically desirable for soluble protein expression.

+- **Considerations**:
+  - **Membrane Proteins**: Often have positive GRAVY scores due to their hydrophobic regions interacting with the lipid bilayer.
+  - **Soluble Proteins**: Negative GRAVY scores are typically more desirable for proteins intended to be soluble in aqueous environments.

+## Extinction Coefficients

+- **What They Are**: Extinction coefficients indicate how much light a protein absorbs at a specific wavelength (usually 280 nm), which is useful for estimating protein concentration using UV absorbance.

+- **Reduced vs. Oxidized**:
+  - **Reduced Extinction Coefficient**: Assumes all cysteine residues are in their reduced thiol form (`-SH`), meaning no disulfide bonds are present.
+  - **Oxidized Extinction Coefficient**: Assumes cysteine residues form disulfide bonds (`-S-S-`), which can slightly alter the absorption characteristics.

+- **How to Choose**:
+  - **Reduced Form**: Use this value if you expect your protein to have free cysteines (no disulfide bonds).
+  - **Oxidized Form**: Use this if you know your protein forms disulfide bonds, which is common in proteins expressed in the oxidative environment of the endoplasmic reticulum or outside the cell.

+## Molecular Weight

+- **What It Is**: The molecular weight of the protein is calculated based on the amino acid sequence and is expressed in Daltons (Da).

+- **How to Interpret**:
+  - Useful for verifying the size of the expressed protein by comparing with SDS-PAGE or mass spectrometry data.
+  - Discrepancies between the calculated and observed molecular weight may indicate post-translational modifications or other processing events.

+## Isoelectric Point (pI)

+- **What It Is**: The isoelectric point is the pH at which the protein carries no net electrical charge.

+- **How to Use**:
+  - The pI is important for designing purification protocols, particularly in ion exchange chromatography where the protein’s charge affects its interaction with the resin.
+  - Proteins are least soluble at their pI, so avoiding this pH during purification can prevent precipitation.

+## TEV Protease Cleavage

+- **What It Is**: TEV protease is often used to remove fusion tags from proteins.
+The script identifies potential TEV cleavage sites and provides the properties of the cleaved protein.

+- **How to Use**:
+  - Verify that TEV cleavage produces the expected protein fragment.
+  - Use the calculated properties of the cleaved protein to plan subsequent purification or characterization steps.

+By considering these factors, you can better interpret the results of the protein sequence analysis and make informed decisions about protein expression, purification, and functional studies.

+## Disulfide Bond Prediction

+### How It Works

+In this script, the prediction of disulfide bonds is based on a simple heuristic:

+- **Cysteine Residue Count**: The script counts the number of cysteine (`C`) residues in the protein sequence.
+Cysteine is the amino acid that can form disulfide bonds when oxidized.
+- **Basic Prediction Rule**: If the protein sequence contains two or more cysteine residues, the script assumes that disulfide bonds could potentially form.
+This is based on the idea that disulfide bonds require at least two cysteine residues to form a covalent bond (`Cys-S-S-Cys`).

+### Limitations

+- **Simplistic Approach**: This method is very basic and does not account for the actual spatial arrangement of cysteine residues within the protein.
+It only checks if there are enough cysteines to form at least one disulfide bond.
+- **No Structural Information**: The prediction does not consider the three-dimensional structure of the protein, which is critical for determining whether the cysteines are close enough to form disulfide bonds.

+### More Advanced Methods

+For more accurate disulfide bond predictions, especially in complex proteins or those with known structures, consider using more advanced tools:

+- **Structural Analysis**: Use structural data (from X-ray crystallography or NMR) to assess the proximity of cysteine residues in three-dimensional space.
+- **Machine Learning Tools**: Tools like **DiANNA** or **DISULFIND** use sequence-based features and machine learning models to predict disulfide bonds more accurately, considering the likelihood and connectivity of potential bonds.